-6. Go clamming at at Salt Pond.
-No need to head to the fish market for dinner if you know what you're doing at Salt Pond.
-Bring a bucket and trowel a couple hours before low tide and muck around; kids love squelching through the mud to find quahogs.
-(Be sure to read up on shellfish collecting rules before you go.)
+There's no need to visit the fish market for dinner if you know what you're doing at Salt Pond.
+Bring a bucket and trowel a few hours before low tide and muck around amid the abundance of clams.
+Kids love squelching through the mud to find these shellfish.
+Just be sure to read up on collecting rules before you go.

 Narragansett's waves are great for learning to surf.
 Photo courtesy of Warm Winds Surf Shop